Parents can find all kinds of resources to enrich the lives of their children on Saturday at The Children’s Trust’s annual Family Expo.

 The daylong festival draws thousands to the Miami-Dade fairgrounds for information on schools, as well as all kinds of health and social services and giveaways.
 There are fun activities for the kids, too, including face painting, magicians and character appearances.

-New this year: Several authors will read from their books, including Lisa McCourt ( I Love You Stinky Face series), Dr. Cheryl Holder ( Pumpkin Soup is for Sunday), Lucia Gonzalez ( The Storytellers Candle and The Bossy Gallito) and Katherine Magnol ( The Adventures of KatGirl series).
+New this year: Several authors will also read from their books, including Lisa McCourt (I Love You Stinky Face series), Dr. Cheryl Holder (Pumpkin Soup is for Sunday), Lucia Gonzalez (The Storyteller’s Candle and The Bossy Gallito) and Katherine Magnol (The Adventures of KatGirl series).

 Free backpacks and composition books will be distributed to school-age children while supplies last.

-The two exhibit halls will hold about 250 booths distributing information about education, after-school programs, nutrition, safety, and programs for children with special needs and other issues.
+The two exhibit halls will hold about 250 booths distributing information about education, after-school programs, nutrition, safety, and programs for children with special need and other issues.

 Kids will also be able to try fresh fruits and get recipes to bring home.
 They can experience a creepy-crawl science adventure or do sports at the Indoor Sports Fun Zone, as well as climbing outside and the recreation area.